mysociety/jquery-multi-select/README.md

 Converts `<select multiple>` elements into dropdown menus with a checkbox for each `<option>`.

+The original `<select>` element is hidden, but still present in the document, and will be updated with any selections made via the custom dropdown menu.

+Any labels associated with the original `<select>` element will have their `for=` attributes removed, so as not to be left associated with a hidden form element.
+Clicking the labels will open the dropdown menu as expected.

 ## Use this plugin

 Assuming HTML markup like this: